Understanding the Health Risk Assessment for Firearms Licences in NSW

 Preparation can make a significant difference in the outcome of the assessment.
 Here are some tips:

-Access to Medical Records: Speak to your GP and provide consent to send the previous 5 years of your medical history to the assessor.
+Access to Medical Records: Speak to your GP and provide consent to send the previous 5 years of your medical history to the psychologist.

-Be Honest: Transparency about your mental and physical health helps assessors make accurate evaluations.
+Be Honest: Transparency about your mental and physical health helps the psychologist make accurate evaluations.

-Seek Professional Support: If you have concerns about your mental health, consult a psychologist or GP before the assessment.
+Seek Professional Support: If you have concerns about your mental health, seek support from your GP, or talk to us.

 What Happens After the Assessment?